 Stationery/Annual School Donation/Technology:

-Stationery is $25.00 for Term 1.
+Stationery ranges from $15.00 – $20.00 for Term 1.
 There is an increase from Term 2 depending on the year level of the child.

 Year 7-8 Technology is $40.00 for the year.